CezSew/laravel-react-typescript-redux-jest/README.md

 It is a ready-to-use boilerplate, which consist of a fresh versions of React and Typescript.
 I also implemented a JWT auth, with frontend login/logout and protected routes features.

+## Installation

-## Clone the repository using git clone https://github.com/CezSew/laravel-react-typescript-redux-jest.git
+* Clone the repository using git clone https://github.com/CezSew/laravel-react-typescript-redux-jest.git
 * Fill out a .env file in the project root using the .env.example file as a template
 * Install composer dependencies using composer install
 * Run: